t-0hmura/fairchem/README.md

 ```bash
 pip install fairchem-core
 ```
-**The PyPI install (pip install fairchem-core) is not available right now as we are waiting for a few dependencies to release their PyPI packages, will update this soon when it's available!**

 ### Quick Start
 The easiest way to use pretrained models is via the [ASE](https://wiki.fysik.dtu.dk/ase/) `FAIRChemCalculator`.